Malek Awab

-Malek Awab is a Singaporean former footballer in the 1980s and 1990s.
+Malek bin Awab is a Singaporean former footballer who played as a midfielder in the 1980s and 1990s.
 Malek Awab also once held the record for the most number of international caps for his country, Singapore (121 caps).

 Football career

 Club

+Malek started his football career with Farrer Park United as a right winger.

 Malek played for the Kuala Lumpur FA side that won the Malaysia Cup in 1988.
+After playing for Kuala Lumpur FA, Malek joined PDRM FA for a year.

+In 1998, Malek joined Woodlands Wellington FC as a sweeper.

 International

 Malek was spotted by national coach Jita Singh and brought on to the national team on 13 October 1980.

 Malek played in his first international game at King's Cup, Bangkok, 1980.

 Representing the Lions in midfield, Malek was often seen running tirelessly for 90 minutes of the game, closing down on opposition players and making cutting runs into the opponents half.
 Together with Fandi Ahmad, Abbas Saad and V. Sundramoorthy, they formed the backbone of the Singapore team that won the Malaysia Cup in 1994.

 Malek played his last international match during the 1996 Tiger Cup.

 Coaching

 After retirement from professional football, Malek coaches children at the Kaki Bukit Sports Club.